ManolisPap/evulpo/README.md

 I created a `DeepL` account and i have chosen the Developer Plan in order to take a free API key with monthly limit of 500.000 character for translation.
 And thats why i demonstrate my execution with a small subset of rows and not all.

+Into `task2/config.js` are the credentials for the DeepL API Key and the database connectivity.
+You can use the same DeepL API key, but you need to provide your own database credentials.

 ![](my-images/Screenshot_6.png)

 I initialize the database.
 After the initialization the database contains the following rows: